IRG-MotionLLM: Interleaving Motion Generation, Assessment and Refinement for Text-to-Motion Generation: IRG-MotionLLM

 While adopting vanilla next-token prediction objective can optimize the model to learn reasoning format, training the model to generate incorrect \emph{intermediate motions} will significantly break the already learned alignment between motion and text.
 To address this, during training in this stage, we adopt an \textbf{\emph{Ignore Incorrect}} strategy to mask the losses and gradients calculated on those incorrect intermediate motion tokens.

 After training the model on the IRMoGen-CoT dataset, $\mathcal{F}_{s2}$ is able to natively conduct interleaved reasoning across text and motion.
-However, the model tends to stop thinking at an early step (\ie, more than 70\% reasoning processes on test samples contain only 1-round generation with any refinement), suggesting the multi-round assessment and refinement ability may be limited.
+However, the model tends to stop thinking at an early step (\ie, more than 70\% reasoning processes on test samples contain only one-round generation without any refinement), suggesting the multi-round assessment and refinement ability may be limited.
 This observation motivates us to seek further improvement in Stage-3 training.

 {\textbf{IRMoGen Reinforcing (Stage-3)}}: To further unleash the multi-round interleaved reasoning potential, inspired by the success of reinforcement finetuning on (vision-)language tasks \cite{guo2025deepseek, vision-r1}, we conduct a GRPO\cite{deepseek-math}-based IRMoGen Reinforcing stage on $\mathcal{F}_{s2}$ and obtain our stage-3 model $\mathcal{F}_{s3}$.